aayvnnnn/botium-toys-audit/README.md

 ## Conclusion <a name="conclusion">
 This wraps up my mock security audit write-up.
 I hope you found it as insightful and useful as I did.
 If you have any constructive feedback or suggestions for improvement, feel free to share them.

-### Lessons Learned:
-The main thing I struggled with was incorporating enough detail in my findings for the stakeholder's memorandum.
-I spent a lot of time making my writing more concise and to the point.
-I learned to use lists and got my work proofread to avoid repetition and fix grammar mistakes.
-I also had some trouble at first explaining how System and Organization Controls (SOC) 1 and 2 differ in terms of scope.